Menaxerius/SuperNET-Lite-3/README.md

 ##Mac

-Open the Terminal and type ./supernet_mac
+Open the Terminal in the supernet lite folder and type ./supernet_mac

 ##Node